ArctosDB/documentation-wiki/_documentation/media.markdown

 ### Preview_URI

 The Uniform Resource Identifier (URI) for a preview of the Media item.
 A preview might be something like a thumb-nail sized version of a larger image.

-> **_NOTE:_** Large thumbnails will not display in Arctos UI.
-Previews should be less than 10KB.
+Arctos will automatically create and attach previews where possible; this generally works for "normal"  image media, such as JPG and PNG, when it is accessible to the Arctos creation bots.
+Simply leave preview_uri NULL to let Arctos attempt preview creation.

+If previews are created, filesize should be under (preferably much under!)
+10K; previews larger than 48K will NOT be displayed.
+Scale to \~120px.
+Cropped or otherwise misleading previews should be avoided.

+No preview is generally better than bad previews.

 ### media_license_id

-All Media should have a license, a legal document which guides and controls acceptable usage.
+All Media have a license, a legal document which guides and controls acceptable usage.
 Values are controlled by a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctmedia_license).

-> **_NOTE:_** Cleanup in progress!

 ### media_terms_id